The Local Group is our galactic neighborhood

-Category: Space Hits: 1What is the Local Group?
+Category: Space Hits: 5What is the Local Group?
 It’s a gravitationally bound system of the galaxies nearest to our Milky Way.
 Image via Richard Powell/ Atlas of the Universe.

 Our universe contains at least hundreds of billions of galaxies, maybe trillions, in all shapes and sizes.
 Most are very far away from our home galaxy, the Milky Way.
 At billions of light-years away, most are too far to see without binoculars or a telescope.
 But our Local Group of galaxies is different.
 It consists of our neighboring galaxies within the vast universe.
 The Local Group galaxies are all located within roughly 5 million light-years of space around us.
 The Local Group’s diameter as a whole is about 10 million light-years.
 Our Milky Way is just one of three large galaxies in the Local Group.
 But it’s not the biggest of the Local Group galaxies.
 That would be the Andromeda galaxy.
 And the third galaxy, called the Triangulum galaxy, is the smallest of the three large ones.
 There are also 50 or so dwarf galaxies in the Local Group.
 So is the Local Group considered a large structure in our universe?
 Yes and no. Keep reading to learn more.